Beta4 Migration Guide

 Update to the Newest Data Version

-After completing these steps, your code should be using the newest version of the API, with data version 0.
-The next step is updating to the latest data.
-Data release 1.1 includes more than 6,000 corrections to emission factors, and we strongly recommend upgrading.
-To learn how to do this, consult the data version migration guide and the data version 1.1 changelog.
+Data release 1 includes more than 6,000 corrections to emission factors, as do each of the releases afterwards, and we strongly recommend upgrading.
+To learn how to do this, consult the data version migration guide and the data release changelog.

 If you encounter difficulties during the upgrade process, please do not hesitate to contact us for assistance.